Psalm 18 – Great Praise from a Place of Great Victory

 According to the cleanness of my hands in His sight.

 a.
-The Lord rewarded me according to my righteousness: During his long season of affliction under Saul, David was challenged to respond in unrighteous ways.
+The LORD rewarded me according to my righteousness: During his long season of affliction under Saul, David was challenged to respond in unrighteous ways.
 He had many opportunities to strike out against Saul as a matter of self-defense.
 Yet David consistently conducted himself in righteousness and knew that God rewarded him because of it.

 b.
-I have kept the ways of the Lord, and have not wickedly departed from my God….
+I have kept the ways of the LORD, and have not wickedly departed from my God….
 I was also blameless before Him, and I kept myself from my iniquity: This was not a claim of sinless perfection on David’s part.
 In fact, the year or so before the death of King Saul was spent in some significant measure of spiritual and moral compromise (1 Samuel 27; 29-30).
-Yet through it all David kept a core of integrity towards God, was correctable despite his failings, and most importantly did not fail in the greatest test: to not give in to the temptation to gain the throne through killing or undermining Saul.
+Yet through it all David kept a core of integrity toward God, was correctable despite his failings, and most importantly did not fail in the greatest test: to not give in to the temptation to gain the throne through killing or undermining Saul.

 i.
 We believe this psalm – twice recorded in Scripture, with minor variations, both here and in 2 Samuel 22 – actually speaks from two contexts.
 Here, according to the title, it was sung first from David’s victory over Saul and receiving of the throne of Israel.
 In 2 Samuel 22 David sang it as a grateful retrospect over his entire life.
-He can say “I have kept the ways of the Lord, and have not wickedly departed from my God” in both contexts, but with somewhat different meaning.
+He can say “I have kept the ways of the LORD, and have not wickedly departed from my God” in both contexts, but with somewhat different meaning.
 It meant one thing to say it before his sin with Bathsheba and against Uriah; it was another thing to say it after that sin.

 ii.
 Spurgeon explained how the statement could be true both before and after the scandal with Bathsheba: “Before God the man after God’s own heart was a humble sinner, but before his slanderers he could with unblushing face speak of the ‘cleanness of his hands’ and the righteousness of his life.”